numerodix/emcache/pyemc/ABOUT.md

 practice, there is a certain overhead because we also need various datastructures, and each transport needs a few buffers to operate.

-If we look at storage alone, there is a certain overhead to storing keys (storing the vector is 24 bytes on 64bit) and values (vector + flags + exptime
-+ atime + cas_unique).
+If we look at storage alone, there is a certain overhead to storing keys (storing the vector is 24 bytes on 64bit) and values (vector + flags + exptime + atime + cas_unique).

-A key is currently 24 bytes + the key data.
+* A key is currently 24 bytes + the key data.
-A value is currently 56 bytes + the value data.
+* A value is currently 56 bytes + the value data.

 For really small keys (ints), the overhead completely dominates the user data.

 For the fill test we see these numbers:

-* cache capacity is 1024mb
+* Cache capacity is 1024mb
-* cache utilization is 80%
+* Cache utilization is 80%

 | User stored size | emcache bytes stat | process residental size |
 |-----------------:|-------------------:|------------------------:|